 - Another option is to sync your accounts to a free service like Personal Capital.
-This is easy because it breaks down all the holdings in all your accounts in a single easy-to-read dashboard.
-Blooom is another option, but that is for 401(k)s only
+This software breaks down all the holdings in all your accounts in a single easy-to-read dashboard.
+Blooom is another option, but that is for 401(k)s only.

-The government and media propaganda strongly encourages Americans to invest.
+The government and financial services media strongly encourage Americans to invest.

 Is it possible the government is pushing us to invest in stocks because Social Security failed?

-Well guys, the secret is the stock market can fail, too.
+Well guys, the stock market can fail, too.
 And it does, all the time.

 You do not have to invest in the stock market to be financially secure.
 I invest in taxable accounts, but believe retirement accounts are a total scam.

-So this step is easy, what are your reasons for wanting to invest?
+So what are your reasons for wanting to invest?
 Do you just want to invest in general?
 Because that doesn’t restrict you to the stock market.
-People for hundreds of years have been investing and building wealth outside the stock market.
+People have been investing and building wealth outside the stock market for hundreds of years.
 And you could, too.

 Because to me, that’s what investing is.
 It’s an agreement that you understand an asset, believe in its future potential, have established trust and want to build wealth by voting with your dollars.

-I 100% don’t trust the government so tax-sheltered retirement accounts are extremely risky.
 Every year they change the laws and I have no doubt taxes will be higher in the future than they are today.
-Count.
-Me.
-Out.